MARN-5895/Website/assignments/01/README.md

     /home/NetID/miniconda/bin/conda

-To check the which version of conda you have installed, type
+To check which version of conda you have installed, type

     conda --version